 Tuesday Bible Study – The morning group meets at 9:00am in the Parlor and previews the next Sunday’s readings.
 Their practice is to dwell on what the Scriptures speak to the heart.
 Such Scripture reading is both ancient & contemporary.
 Consider opening yourself to God in this gentle way.

-The evening group meets at 6:00 pm and is about to study the New Testament book of Phillipians throughout July (and possibly beginning in June).
+The evening group meets at 6:00 pm and is considering studying the New Testament book of Phillipians throughout July.
 The rector will lead these sessions.
 This is a small, thoughtful, questioning, and open group.
 No advance preparation is necessary.
 Please consider joining them – and call the church office to confirm the date the Philippians study will begin.
 The group will take a summer recess in August.

 Bible Study for Everyone – if you would like to follow along with our Sunday lectionary readings on your own, copies of a short Commentary and study aid called “Synthesis CE” are available in the Narthex to help you prepare for next week’s readings.